 What to expect when visiting Sonoma County after the Fires

-Here's what to xpect when visiting Sonoma County after the fires:
+Here's what to expect when visiting Sonoma County after the fires:

 1. More than 425 wineries are open for you

-Only one winery was lost in the fires.
+Two winery tasting rooms were damaged by the fires.
 But, with over hundreds of wineries countywide, you've got a lot of options to check out.
-Here's a few wineries we recommend for first-time visitors, and some of the top California wine tours in Sonoma County.
+Here are a few wineries we recommend for first-time visitors, and some of the top California wine tours in Sonoma County.

 If you aren't into wine we still have more than 40 breweries, distilleries and cider houses open as well.